sa-uwu/Projects/Watermark Pipeline/README.md

 >**How long does it take to watermark a single image?**
 10 minutes?
 5 minutes?
 Maybe 3?

 I definitely would not want to spend that much time on one image, let alone hundreds of them 🤯.

-That is when the idea struck me:
+That is when an idea struck me:
 <br>

 <p align="center">